Foxlancerr/JS-A-to-Z/basics/readme.md

 <hr>

-# Return a Value from a Function with Return
+# 50-Return a Value from a Function with Return

 We can pass values into a function with arguments.
 You can use a return statement to send a value back out of a function.